eddiepease/company2vec/README.md

 ## Getting started

-To get the API up and running, follow the steps below:
+To try out the package, follow the steps below:

 * Clone this repository to local machine
 * cd in folder root